lightbug-io/docs/devices/api/messages/50-link-control.md

 <SplitColumnView>
 <template #left>

-Used to control a remote device link.
+Used to control a remote device link, such as connecting to a UDP server, and using the V3 messaging protocol to communicate with it.

+Once initiated, messages can be forwarded to the link directly using the forwarding headers.

 </template>
 <template #right>